 In 1068 William the Conqueror rebuilt and expanded upon an existing Saxon fortification to create Huntingdon Castle.
-That castle did not last long however - it was besieged by Henry II in 1174 and destroyed.
-Later the site was refortified and used by Cromwell as an artillery platform during the civil War!
-The castle fortifications now consists of massive, overgrown earthworks.
+That castle did not last long, however - it was besieged by Henry II in 1174 and destroyed.
+Later the site was refortified and used by Cromwell as an artillery platform during the Civil War!
+The castle fortifications now consist of massive, overgrown earthworks.

-For centuries Huntingdon was the county town of Huntingdonshire, but the old county has been swept away in modern reorganisation, and Huntingdon now finds itself a part of Camridgeshire.
+For centuries Huntingdon was the county town of Huntingdonshire, but the old county has been swept away in modern reorganisation, and Huntingdon now finds itself a part of Cambridgeshire.

-The town is joined by a 14th century bridge to Godmanchester across the river, but within the town most of the buildings are from the 17th and 18th centuries.
-In one of the latter the poet Cowper lived for a short time.
+The town is joined by a 14th-century bridge to Godmanchester across the river, but within the town, most of the buildings are from the 17th and 18th centuries.
+In one of the latter, the poet William Cowper lived for a short time.

 Nearby Hinchingbrooke House was the family home of the Cromwells.
 Built in the 11th century, the former nunnery came into the Cromwell's hands at the Dissolution of the monasteries.
 The house later passed to the Montagus, Earls of Sandwich, who added the terraced gardens.

 Huntingdon High Street has been pedestrianised and makes it easy for visitors to stroll between the historic attractions in this attractive old town.
 At the foot of the High Street is Castle Hills, the site of a Norman castle.

 A short stroll away is the picturesque 14th-century Town Bridge, which has a distinct kink in the middle.
 Apparently, the boroughs of Godmanchester and Huntingdon each started building their half of the bridge, but without co-operating or exchanging information.
 So when they met in the middle they discovered they weren't in alignment.